 Our Nursery is licensed for 10 children under two years old, and our Preschool for up to 30 children.
 Our children are empowered to take risks, explore and develop their sense of belonging while making use of our spacious indoor and outdoor facilities.

-To find out how you can join our Y family, contact us today and arrange a time to visit, or pop in if you are out and about.
+To find out how you can join The Kind Foundation family, contact us today and arrange a time to visit, or pop in if you are out and about.

 We look forward to meeting you and your family and contributing to the magical memories that help shape your child into the superstar they are destined to become!